Ambg05/owasp-summit-2017/Working-Sessions/Security-Playbooks/Media-Handling-Playbook.md

 ## Why

-This Working Session will create a Media Handling Playbook.
+This Working Session will create a Media Handling playbook.

 When, not if, a security incident occurs, and whether the incident takes the shape of ransomware, a PII information disclosure, or an OWASP Top 10 exploitation, it is critical to have a clear plan in place for how to handle customers and the media.
 This is especially true in the context of GDPR notice requirements.